-AI won’t replace recruiters, but will make them more effective
+AI in recruitment software won’t replace recruiters, but will make them more effective

 Just as technology has helped improve marketing, sales and operations efficiency, HR is changing with the new technologies emerging around artificial intelligence.
 So will AI ever replace recruiters?